ironhack-labs/lab-javascript-basic-algorithms/README.md

   <summary>How do I loop over an array using the <code>forEach()</code> method?</summary>
   <br>

   The `forEach()` method executes a provided function once for each array element.
-It does not return a new array, but rather executes the function on each element in the array.
+It does not return a new array but rather executes the function on each element in the array.

   The syntax of the `forEach()` method is as follows: